-CityU of Seattle’s project management training courses are built around the competencies in “A Guide to the Project Management Body of Knowledge” (PMBOK® Guide), a globally recognized standard for project management.
-And CityU is registered as a Global Education Provider with the Project Management Institute® (PMI), so you get continuing education credits that count toward your Project Management Professional (PMP) certification.
+Project management training courses are built around the competencies in, “A Guide to the Project Management Body of Knowledge” (PMBOK® Guide), a globally recognized standard for project management.
+And, because we’re fully accredited, all of your courses count toward a bachelor’s degree at CityU.

 *As of July 1, 2011, the US Department of Education requires colleges to disclose specific information for any financial aid eligible program that “prepares students for gainful employment in a recognized occupation.”
 City University offers a number of undergraduate and graduate certificates that lead to gainful employment.
 Information for each certificate program for the latest reporting year is available here.

 Introduction to Project Management (5)

 Introduction to Project Management utilizes a real team project to manage a project’s life cycle.
 Emphasis is placed on activity networks, managing resources, and creating control mechanisms that minimize risk.
 Project leadership is explored in the context of building effective project teams and maintaining stakeholder relationships.
 Students will learn and apply basic project management concepts including time and resource constraints, planning, scheduling, work breakdown structure, Gantt Charts, network diagrams, and project control.

 Project Scheduling and Cost Management (5)

 Project Scheduling and Cost Management exposes students to the techniques and tools for project scheduling and cost management.
 This course includes detailed discussions and a series of related learning exercises on the sequence of project activities, including creating work breakdown structures, creating integrated networks, scheduling, and project cost and schedule controls.
 Cost management introduces the basic approaches and methods associated with cost management, from the establishment of budgets and cost accounts to the monitoring, interpretation, and use of cost data throughout the life cycle of the project.
 Required prerequisites: PM 401.
 Recommended prerequisites: PM 409, PM 410.

-PM 406 Project Risk and Change Management (5)
+Project Risk and Change Management (5)

-This course utilizes a simulated project to teach students how to manage risk and crisis occurrence through a project's life cycle.
-Strong emphasis is placed on integrating SWOT, Risk Breakdown Structure, and Risk Mitigation into the overarching project life cycle.
+This course utilizes a simulated project to teach students how to manage risk and crisis occurrence through a project's lifecycle.
+Strong emphasis is placed on integrating SWOT, Risk Breakdown Structure, and Risk Mitigation into the overarching project lifecycle.
 Project leadership is explored in the context of building effective project teams and maintaining stakeholder relationships, especially in times of uncertainty and crisis.
 Students will learn and apply basic project management concepts related to identifying, classifying, and mitigating risk.
 Prerequisites: PM 404 and PM 408.